NinadKP/Saya-Prototype/README.md

 Ninad's Capstone Project - AI-Drive Productivity Assistant

-Please watch the Bubble video in the pdf for explanation of the code architecture and tech stack.
+Please watch the Loom videos in the pdf for explanation of the code architecture and tech stack.

+Run 'npm run dev' in the folder too try the website locally.